 Trial also provides a --debugger option which can run your test suite using another debugger instead.
 To specify a debugger other than pdb, pass in the fully-qualified name of an object that provides the same interface as pdb.
 Most third-party debuggers tend to implement an interface similar to pdb, or at least provide a wrapper object that does.
-For example, invoking trial with the line trial --debug --debugger pudb will open the PuDB debugger instead, provided it is properly installed.
+For example, invoking Trial with the extra arguments -debugger pudb will open the PuDB debugger instead, provided it is properly installed.